Thomas Story Kirkbride: Personal life

 Kirkbride was devoutly religious and a lifelong member of the Religious Society of Friends, attending services at the Twelfth Street Meeting House from 1833 until his death.
 Kirkbride also had his funeral services conducted at this Orthodox Friends meetinghouse.
-He married Ann West Jenks (1812-1862) in 1839.
+He married Ann West Jenks (1812–1862) in 1839.
 Together, they had two children: Ann Jenks Kirkbride, who was born in 1840, and Joseph John Kirkbride, who was born in 1842.
-After Ann died, he married Eliza Ogden Butler (1835-1919), one of his former patients.
-Together, they had four children: Franklin Butler Kirkbride in 1867, Thomas Story Kirkbride, Jr in 1869, Mary Butler Kirkbride in 1874, and Elizabeth Butler Kirkbride in 1875.
+After Ann died, he married Eliza Ogden Butler (1835–1919), one of his former patients.
+Together, they had four children: Franklin Butler Kirkbride in 1867, Thomas Story Kirkbride Jr in 1869, Mary Butler Kirkbride in 1874, and Elizabeth Butler Kirkbride in 1875.

 Kirkbride experienced a prolonged respiratory illness starting in June 1883, which continued until his death from pneumonia on December 16, 1883, at his home on the grounds of the Pennsylvania Hospital for the Insane.
-His eldest son, Joseph, followed in his father's footsteps, attending both the University of Pennsylvania and Philadelphia College of Pharmacy, becoming a physician as well at in the outpatient department of Pennsylvania Hospital.
-His younger son, Thomas S. Kirkbride, Jr. (d.
-1900) also became a physician and Urologist.
+He was interred at Laurel Hill Cemetery in Philadelphia.
+His eldest son, Joseph, followed in his father's footsteps, attending both the University of Pennsylvania and Philadelphia College of Pharmacy, becoming a physician in the outpatient department of Pennsylvania Hospital.
+His younger son, Thomas S. Kirkbride Jr. (d.
+1900) also became a urologist.
 His grave in Laurel Hill is plain in the Quaker-style, saving only the inclusion of "Doctor of Medicine" after his name.